legendary-mich/moonpipe/README.md

 // error: err_c
 ```

-### onCancel callback
+#### onCancel callback in PromiseValves
-Sometimes you may want to do some cleanup when the promise is being canceled.
-In order to do that you can utilize the `onCancel` callback which can be attached to the `promiseContext` that is passed as the second argument to the promise factory function.
-What follows is an example of how to clear a timeout from within one of the `cancel` promise valves.
+Sometimes you may want to do some cleanup when a promise is being canceled.
+To facilitate custom logic on promise cancellation a `promiseContext` is provided to the promise factory function as the second argument.
+The `onCancel` callback can be attached to the `promiseContext`; it will be called when the promise is being canceled.
+What follows is an example of how to clear a timeout from within one of the `cancel` promise valves. *(Note that the sole purpose of this example is to show how to use the `onCancel` callback.
+Normally, for anything related to timeouts, you are better off using TimeValves like e.g. cancelLazy)*

 ```javascript
 const { MoonPipe } = require('moonpipe')